JamalRahman/jamalrahman.github.io/_posts/2021-01-25-website-journey.md

 ## Github Pages & Jekyll

 I made the decision to get rid of the flashy 'portfolio' style and point my domain to a simple static blog.
 Fortunately for me, Github has incredible native support for **free, hosted** blogs using Jekyll and Github pages.
-It really removes all the fuss and allows me to write using simple markdow.
+It really removes all the fuss and allows me to write using simple markdown.

 There are a couple of ways to get started with Jekyll & Github pages:
 1. Instantiate a clean Jekyll project locally.
 Push up to a repo at `github.com/username/username.github.io.git`